Split to Zagreb bus

 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-"Travelers prefer riding the bus on Saturday to enjoy the weekend in Zagreb.
-If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.
+"Because many passengers travel from Split to Zagreb at the beginning of the work week, Monday is usually the busiest day for buses.
+If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.

-On the other hand, Monday is typically the least busy day for bus travel on this route.
-For a less crowded trip, try to book your bus travel for the beginning of the week."
+On the other hand, Thursday is typically the least busy day for bus travel on this route.
+If you’re looking for a little extra space, a Thursday ticket is the way to go."

 The first bus leaves at 01:00 and the last bus leaves at 22:00.
 To see the times for all buses from Split to Zagreb, enter your specific travel dates in the search bar.